MVLehtinen/helsinki-city-bike-app-excercise/README.md

 - In the project root run `docker-compose build`
 - Then `docker-compose up`

 The API will start reading the CSV files and inserts them in to the database on first run.
-This will take around 5 minutes, but on a slower machine might take a bit longer.
-After that the frontend should be running and serving on <http://localhost:5173>
+This will take around 5-10 minutes, but on a slower machine might take a bit longer.
+After that the frontend should be running and serving on <http://localhost:5173> and backend on <http://localhost:5000>

 ## Description